 Weather on the equator is more regulated by elevation than by season.
 It’s always warm on the coast and in the lowlands, and it can be surprisingly cool in the highlands.
 It snows year-round in the mountains, and can rain up to 500 cm (16.4 feet!) each year in parts of the Oriente.
 Ecuador is also the only place in the world where the equator passes through snow – on the shoulder of 18,996 foot (5,790m) Cayambe.
 The temperature in Ecuador varies by altitude and weather conditions.
 A cloudy day at 6,000 feet (1,800m) near our lodge can be quite chilly, but down at 1,000 feet (300m) near Tena it’s warm on rainy days.
 Normally it’s sunny for part of the day and rainy for part of the day, but an entire week of sun (or rain) is not uncommon.
 We’ve yet to find any meteorologists with accurate weather predictions for the Oriente!

-The rivers in Ecuador are unique in that they run year around and Small World schedules trips throughout the year.
-January and February are popular for kayakers wanting to escape the cold Winter in the North.
+The rivers in Ecuador are unique in that they run year around and it’s possible to paddle in Ecuador throughout the year.
+At Small World we schedule our season from November to March to take advantage of the best water levels and to escape from the cold winters in the North.
 The rivers here are all rain fed, with some snow melt to back things up, and low water is never a problem.
 Fluctuations can happen at any time, with the only constant being that the weather and river levels change a lot!
-It tends to rain more in the Oriente in June and July, so the water level ‘may’ be higher then.
+It tends to rain more in the Oriente in June and July, so the water levels are often too high then.
 It’s a different concept for all of us kayakers used to running rivers when they are “up” – you don’t need “high” water in the Amazon basin, “high” water can be too much.
 While things do change often, there is almost always something to boat.
 We’ve had many seasons where we never missed a day of paddling.
 We use our years of experience paddling in Ecuador to choose the best run each day for each group depending on water levels.